Spring in Vermont: 14 Fun Events in April and May in 2026

 Ready to shake off those winter blues and celebrate spring in Vermont?
 Check out these fantastic events and festivals in April and May.

-Vermont in April: 2023 Events and Festivals
+Things to Do in Vermont in April: 2025 Events and Festivals

 Poem City in Montpelier, Vermont